cloud-gov/cg-site/content/intro/pricing/quotas.md

 ##### Quota Billing:

-Quotas are billed by the unit and tallied daily.
-A monthly bill might include 9 days at 1 unit, 11 days at 2 units and 10 days at 4 units.
+Quotas are billed by the amound of memory reserved and tallied daily.
+A monthly bill might include 9 days at 1 GB of RAM, 11 days at 2 GB of RAM and 10 days at 4 GB of RAM.

-##### Quota Units:

-Each unit provides.

-- 10 application routes.
-- 3.75GB of RAM.
-- 1 vCPU of compute.
-- 6 service instances.

-###### Routes:

-Hostname and domain pairs where an application that exposes a listening port can be reached.

-###### RAM:

-The amount of RAM available to your applications.

-###### vCPU:

-Derived from RAM.
-The share of CPU time available to your applications.

-###### Service Instances:

-The number of service instances available to your organization.
-In the near future, service instances will be billed separately based on the service plan chosen and daily usage.

 ###### Quota Limits:

+Quotas limit the following resources:
+- Application routes.
+- Application memory.
+- Service instances.
+- Access to paid plans.

 If a new application `push` would exceed your organization's quota the request will fail with status code `400` and a message describing the limit that would be exceeded.

 **Example:**

   Creating app APPLICATION in org ORG / space SPACE as USER...
   FAILED
   Server error, status code: 400, error code: 100007, message: You have exceeded the instance memory limit for your organization's quota.

 In this situation you have three options:

 1. Delete existing resources with `cf delete`, `delete-service`, `delete-route` or similar.
 2. Reconfigure individual existing [Application Quotas]({{< relref "apps/limits.md" >}}) and redeploy.
 3. Request a quota change by an administrator via a [DevOps issue](https://github.com/18F/DevOps/issues).